williaz/TechRefresher/Core_Spring_5.md

 ```
 - [ ] What do you have to do, if you would like to inject something into a private field?
-Ho does this impact testing?
+How does this impact testing?
 - Using the annotations @Autowired or @Value to annotate private fields in a class in order to
 perform injection of dependencies or values is perfectly feasible if the source-code can be modified.
 - use constructor-parameter dependency injection, where the reference or